azrulhasni/E2E_ML/README.md

 -   Note that the way we expose the pod here is for testing purposes only.
 To correctly expose a pod, we should use an ingress.
-Please refer to our earlier tutorial to install a secure ingress [<https://github.com/azrulhasni/Ebanking-JHipster-Keycloak-Nginx-K8#ingress-setup-and-security>] and how to customise it to expose our pod
+Please refer to our earlier tutorial to learn how to install a secure ingress [<https://github.com/azrulhasni/Ebanking-JHipster-Keycloak-Nginx-K8#ingress-setup-and-security>] and how to customise it to expose our pod
     <https://github.com/azrulhasni/Ebanking-JHipster-Keycloak-Nginx-K8#exposing-keycloak-through-ingress>